DoughnutsNCookies/JavaScript-DesignPatterns/Creational/README.md

 - Creating families of objects that need to be consistent with each other.
 - Switching between different families of objects in a system.
+- Supporting the construction of different variants of a product.

 ---